• Skip to primary navigation

 (ii) Group and individual counseling with the child and family;

-(iii) Working in partnership with parents and others on those problems in a child’s living situation (home, school, and community) that affect the child’s adjustment in school;
+(iii) Working in partnership with parents and others on those problems in a

-(iv) Mobilizing school and community resources to enable the child to learn as effectively as possible in his or her educational program;
+(iv) Mobilizing school and community resources to enable the child to learn as

 (v) Assisting in developing positive intervention strategies.